University of Wisconsin

-Flexibility is a key feature of clinical training in the University of Wisconsin internal medicine residency.
+Flexibility is a key feature of the University of Wisconsin internal medicine residency.
 Our chief residents work with you one-on-one to build an individualized schedule that fits your individual needs and promotes your personal, clinical, and professional growth.

 PG-1 Year